AldrianLoberiano/Real-Time-Queue-Management/guidelines/Guidelines.md

   * Visual Style : Bold, filled with the primary brand color
   * Usage : One primary button per section to guide users toward the most important action
 * Secondary Button
+  * Purpose : Used for alternative or supporting actions